Webinar tips and tricks

-Recently, at Livestorm, we released our very first native webinar integration with Zapier.
+Recently at Livestorm we released our very first native webinar integration with Zapier.
 Now, Livestorm can communicate with over 500 apps.

 But enough talk.
 Let's take a peek at how Zapier will change the way you do webinars on Livestorm.

 First, add your Livestorm app:

-Choose “all webinars”.
+Select “all webinars”.
 You don’t want to duplicate the zap for every single webinar right?
 Once it’s done, it will fetch a data sample to work on.

-Pro tip: use the “Find subscriber” instead of creating a new one.
+Pro tip: use “Find subscriber” instead of creating a new one.
 This way you make sure you don’t have any duplicates.

 At Livestorm, we recently discovered Amplemarket Fetch.
 It’s an online tool that enables you to enrich any email via an API.
 All you have to do is link the tool to your Slack and get the API route.